There are few greater pleasures than to relax for an hour or two, in comfort, in good company, with a fine Cognac.

 Paul Beau's Hors d'Age is the most decorated cognac that we know of.
 It has won 5 Gold Medals at Concours Général de Paris since 2000, plus numerous medals at the IWSC.
 This year, 2009, Paul Beau was awarded a special prize in Paris for the consistency of their products.
 An exceptional cognac, with plenty of “rancio” flavour.

-The Cognac region is made up of six adjacent areas or cru that provide the different names or appellation.
+The Cognac Region is made up of six adjacent areas or cru that provide the various different names or appellation.
+The region can be thought of as a series of concentric circles where the centre has the best soil and this gradually reduces in quality as one moves away to the outer circles.
 The higher quality soil found in the central regions will create superior Cognacs than to those from the outlying regions, however they require longer ageing to reach their potential.